dmaii/magic_torrent/README.md

 This repository is a total mess right now, since I've just been testing the protocol.
 Once I become familiar with the protocol, I will organize this into a real rubygem.

+TODO:
+-Figure out which pieces map to what file